 In this dry winter season, what do our wigs need to look their best?

-Let’s talk about the winter.
-Each season brings its new challenges in caring for a wig.
+Let’s talk about winter.
+Each season brings its new challenges in caring for our wigs.
 In the winter, there’s dryness, but lots of static and knotting as a result of the clothing we wear.
 What are the solutions?

 I actually like humidity for wigs in the winter since it compensates for the lack of it.
-I keep a humid in my room.
+I keep a humidifier in my room.
 It helps me breathe better but it also helps the wigs also behave so much more nicely.
 They don’t have static and they simply feel nicer.
-If you don’t have a dehumidifier, you can put your wig in the bathroom, as that’s the only place in the home that has more humidity.
+If you don’t have a humidifier, you can put your wig in the bathroom, as that’s the place in the home that has more humidity.